Hurricane Lenny: Aftermath

 Following heavy damage to the coral reef around Curaçao, workers placed reef balls to assist in replenishing the damaged structure.
 In Puerto Rico, workers quickly responded to power and water outages.
 Similarly on Saint Croix, power systems were quickly restored.
 On November 23, U.S. President Bill Clinton declared the U.S. Virgin Islands a disaster area.
 This allocated federal funding for loans to public and private entities and provided 75 percent of the cost of debris removal.
 By December 10, nearly 3,000 residents had applied for assistance, mostly on St. Croix.
 In response, the federal government provided about $480,000 to the affected people.
 The United States Office of Foreign Disaster Assistance provided $185,000, mostly directed toward the United Nations Development Programme, for aid to other islands in the eastern Caribbean.
 Other agencies, including the Caribbean Development Bank, the United Kingdom's Department for International Development, and the European Union, provided $1.1 million in assistance.

 In response to the damage on Saint Martin, officials in the Netherlands Antilles issued an appeal to the European Parliament for assistance from the international community.
 Due to their small population and area, the small islands of the eastern Caribbean required international funding to repair the damage from the hurricane and return to normal.
 In Antigua and Barbuda, officials worked quickly to repair roads and clean Barbuda's water system.
 However, 20,000 people in Antigua remained without water for a week after the hurricane, and the stagnant water caused an increase in mosquitoes.
 The government of Dominica provided 42 families with temporary shelters.
 With a loan from the Caribbean Development Bank, the government worked to complete a sea wall along a highway south of its capital Roseau.
 The Saint Lucian government provided housing to 70 families.
 In Grenada, workers repaired the road system to allow fuel transportation across the island and began to reclaim land near its airport to mitigate erosion.
 Regions in Antigua and Grenada were declared disaster areas.
 Across the eastern Caribbean, local Red Cross offices provided food and shelter to affected citizens.
-High damage to tourist areas caused a decrease in cruise lines.
+High damage to tourist areas caused a short term suspension of cruise ship arrivals.
 A damaged hotel in Nevis left 800 people unemployed due to its closure.

 Retirement

-Due to its effects, the name Lenny was retired by the World Meteorological Organization and will never again be used for an Atlantic hurricane.
-The name was replaced with Lee in the 2005 Atlantic hurricane season.
+Due to its effects, the name Lenny was retired by the World Meteorological Organization in the spring of 2000, and will never again be used for an Atlantic hurricane.
+The name was replaced with Lee in the 2005 season.